stefan-hoeck/idris2-ref1/README.md

 zipWithIndexListState = evalState 0 . traverse pairWithIndex
 ```

-Now, that's more to our liking: Nice and declarative.
+Now that's more to our liking: Nice and declarative.
 And indeed,
 the state monad together with traverse makes for a nice user
 experience.